TomaszKandula/SongLyrics/README.md

 # Song Lyrics

-Song Lyrics (first React.js test project) allow to traverse through different artists to find songs from albums for lyrics.
+Test project in React.js - allows to traverse through different artists to find songs from albums for lyrics.
 Project status can be seen here: [Project Board](https://github.com/users/TomaszKandula/projects/6).

 ## Tech-stack